UOP-Solarcar/systems-and-controls/CAN/README.md

 # Python Installation

-- if you have python installed, you can sinply run
+- if you have python installed, you can simply run
 - this method is cross-platform

 ```bash
 python3 -m pip install -U platformio
 ```

+> [!IMPORTANT]
+> If you have a Windows system, you will need to add `pio` to your `Path` after installation.

+- Find the Python Scripts directory (e.g., `C:\Users\<YourUsername>\AppData\Local\Programs\Python\Python<version>\Scripts`).
+- Add this directory to your PATH:
+- Search for "Environment Variables" in the Windows Start Menu.
+- Under "System Properties," click on Environment Variables.
+- In "System Variables," find `Path`, click Edit, and add the Python `Scripts` path.

 ## Creating a new platformio project